 Find Fairytale movies to watch about legendary heroes with good morals and happy endings.
 We list the best action & adventure fairytales of all time.
-Click any of the links to find our pages about legacy movies and genres, watch movies now in the video playlist above, or browse all the movies below.
+Click any of the links to find our pages about legacy movies and genres, watch new movie trailers now in the video playlist above, or browse all the movies below.

 A fairytale is a type of short story that typically features European folkloric fantasy characters, such as dwarves, elves, fairies, giants, gnomes, goblins, mermaids, trolls, or witches, and usually magic or enchantments.
 Fairytales may be distinguished from other folk narratives such as legends (which generally involve belief in the veracity of the events described) and explicitly moral tales, including beast fables.